skills in

 SKILL.md files

 change.
-Covers nested files under grouped skill roots.Debounce window for skill watcher events in milliseconds.
+Covers nested files under grouped skill roots.Install (skills.install)

 Prefer Homebrew installers when

-installs — the Gateway runtime should still use Node (Bun is not
+installs - the OpenClaw CLI and Gateway runtime require Node because the

 openclaw onboard --node-manager accept npm, pnpm, or bun; set

-"yarn" directly in config for Yarn-backed skill installs.Allow trusted
+"yarn" directly in config for Yarn-backed skill installs.boolean

 operator.admin Gateway clients to install private zip